mdedwards/slippery-chicken/install.md

 the binaries to execute.
-This might be necessary since, even though there are commonly standard locations for such files, the actual location might differ from operating system to operating system and also depends on the installation method.
-Below is an example to set the aforementioned programs to the locations of a Homebrew installation on MacOS.
-These lines are located in the Common Lisp init file and must be added after the commands which load slippery-chicken and its dependencies (see above).
+This might be necessary since, even though there are commonly standard locations for such files, the actual location might differ from operating system to operating system and also depends on the installation method of the programs.
+Below you will find an example that sets the variables for the aforementioned programs to the binary location when these have been installed via Homebrew on a Mac.
+These lines could also be appended to the Common Lisp init file, but must be added after the commands which load slippery-chicken and its dependencies (see above).

 ```lisp
 (set-sc-config 'lilypond-command "/opt/homebrew/bin/lilypond")